New Business

 While a Maryland business license is required for most businesses, additional licenses may be necessary for your industry.

-Learn the requirements: the State Department of Labor, Licensing, and Regulation is the source for business licensing
+- Learn the requirements: Maryland Department of Labor’s Division of Occupational and Professional Licensing is the source for business licensing.

 MAKE YOUR MOVE